google/zetasql/docs/mathematical_functions.md

 **Description**

 Returns `-1`, `0`, or `+1` for negative, zero and positive arguments respectively.
-For floating point arguments, this function does not distinguish between positive and negative zero.
+For floating point arguments, this function doesn't distinguish between positive and negative zero.

 <table>